Coronal leakage – A cause of root canal treatment failure. –

 What types of restorations can meet these requirements?

-Generally speaking, there are three alternatives that might be utilized.
+Generally speaking, one of three alternatives might be utilized.

-- Placing a filling. – Not all root canalled teeth require the protection of a crown.
-If after its endodontic treatment has been completed the tooth remains primarily intact, the placement of a dental filling (dental bonding or amalgam) has been shown to create an adequate seal.
+Not all root canalled teeth require the protection of a crown.
+If after its endodontic treatment has been completed the tooth remains primarily intact, the placement of a dental filling has been shown to create an adequate seal.
 (Eliyas 2015)

 Coronal leakage due to an inadequate final restoration (a filling in this case) could explain this case’s treatment failure.